markuszoeller/markuszoeller.github.io/posts/drafts/elastic-stack-elk-elasticsearch/index.rst

-Download the compressed project source archive file, uncompress it, change to the ``env`` directory, start the *Vagrant* setup and use *Ansible* to set configure |es| on that virtualized environment:
+Download the compressed project source archive file, decompress it, change to the ``env`` directory, start the *Vagrant* setup and use *Ansible* to set configure |es| on that virtualized environment: